domRiddle/ASF/Trading.md

 ASF includes support for Steam non-interactive (offline) trades.
 Both receiving (accepting/declining) as well as sending trades is available right away and doesn't require special configuration, but obviously requires unrestricted Steam account (the one that spent 5$ in the store already).
 Trading module is unavailable for restricted accounts.

-Notice: Every time "reject" word is used, it means either ignoring, or declining, depending on configured `IsBotAccount` property.
+Notice: Every time "reject" word is used, it means either ignoring, or declining, depending on configured `BotBehaviour` (`RejectInvalidTrades`) property.

 ***